I Do See Color

 The response I got from ARDC was that someone else’s attorney has “no obligation to pursue his client’s interest in a manner agreeable or advantageous to you.”
 Senior Counsel went on to state that the attorney’s “notification to you that his client may pursue legal action against you is not, in itself, evidence of professional misconduct.”
 The part about a process server discussing hanging people was ignored altogether.
 Am I surprised?
 No. But at least it’s on file in case this attorney defends this process server for so much worse in the future.
 Hopefully, that never happens.

-One thing that I always found strange was how some would pass the bar and dodge the courtroom like it was COVID-19.
+I’ve always found it strange to meet law school students who would pass the bar and dodge the courtroom like it was COVID-19.
 It never made sense to me.
 Why do all that studying and spend all that money to then avoid doing the obvious?
 I suppose people with literary degrees could say the same thing.
 Everyone doesn’t want a best-selling novel.
 There are other ways to use a degree.
 But a conversation with one lawyer stuck out to me.
 She absolutely despises litigation, stating it involves “too much paperwork and a lot of waiting around” when she could be making money elsewhere.

 Never in my life have I understood her opinion on that more than I do now.
 The amount of hoops one has to go to in order to just get in front of a judge is so tedious that it’ll make you throw your hands in the air and say, “Just forget it.”
 I’m stubborn.
 I won’t.
 But there was a moment yesterday where I came very close.
 And I still don’t understand how I arrived at a conversation about hanging black people.